Motor Disorders

 What is a motor disorder?

 A motor disorder is a condition where a person has unusual or involuntary movements.
-These are usually the result of brain damage or abnormalities.
+These are usually the result of brain injuries.

 People with motor disorders have unusual or involuntary movements, which result from brain damage or abnormalities.
-In young children, the most common motor disorder is cerebral palsy, also known as CP (1).
+The most common motor disorder is cerebral palsy, also known as CP (1).

 Are motor disorders preventable?